 The panel interviews bring the Enneagram alive through meaningful conversation and insights.
 Our programs in the Narrative Tradition are set within a rich context of self-observation practices, practical exercises for each type, directed meditations, movement exercises, and facilitated interactions between the types.

-By Terry Saracino, President , Enneagram Studies in the Narrative Tradition
+By Terry Saracino, Founding President , Enneagram Studies in the Narrative Tradition (now the Narrative Enneagram)

 “The human voice is the organ of the soul.”